The motivic Adams-Novikov spectral sequence at odd primes over $\mathbb{C}$ and $\mathbb{R}$: The motivic stable homotopy category

-\begin{rem} We have also computed \(H\Z/l_{**}=H\Z/l^{-*,-*}\) In an abuse of notation, we denote the elements in \(H\Z/l_{**}\) corresponding to \(\tau\) and \(\theta\) by the same name, where the bidegree is the same as above multiplied by -1. \end{rem}
+\begin{rem} We also have \(H\Z/l_{**}=H\Z/l^{-*,-*}\).
+In an abuse of notation, we denote the elements in \(H\Z/l_{**}\) corresponding to \(\tau\) and \(\theta\) by the same name, where the bidegree is the same as above multiplied by -1. \end{rem}

-\begin{prop} Let $k$ be a base field of characteristic 0, and let $l$ be an odd prime.
-The computation of the motivic mod-$l$ Steenrod algebra over such basefields is due to Voevodsky in \cite{VOE2}.
-The implications for the dual motivic Steenrod algebra are written down explicitly in the introduction of \cite{HKO} and many other places.
-In particular, the dual motivic Steenrod algebra \(A_{**}\) and its Hopf algebroid structure over \(k\in\{\C,\R\}\) for \(l\) an odd prime can be described as follows: \\
+With the knowledge of the coefficients \(H\Z/l_{**}\) and the fact that for odd primes, they are concentrated in simplicial degree 0, we can now give a description of the dual motivic Steenrod algebra.\\ The computation of the motivic mod-$l$ Steenrod algebra over base fields of characteristic 0 is due to Voevodsky in \cite{VOE2}.
+The implications for the dual motivic Steenrod algebra are for example written down in the introduction of \cite{HKO}. \begin{prop} Let $k$ be a base field of characteristic 0, and let $l$ be an odd prime.
+The dual motivic Steenrod algebra \(A_{**}\) and its Hopf algebroid structure over \(k\in\{\C,\R\}\) for \(l\) an odd prime can be described as follows: \\

 Here \(|\tau_i|=(2l^i-1,l^i-1)\) and \(|\xi_i|=(2l^i-2,l^i-1)\).\\ The comultiplication is given by where \(\xi_0:=1\), and